airbnb/javascript/README.md

-# Coveo TypeScript - Cloud Platform Standards {
+# TSJS - Coveo TypeScript (and JavaScript) Cloud Platform Standards {

 Other Standards